-EWSETA considers factors such as alignment to the SSP and other national imperatives, budgetary constraints, location, relation to other applications, compliance, performance history, etc. in allocating discretionary grants.
+EWSETA considers factors such as alignment to the SSP and other national imperatives (such as the transformation agenda), budgetary constraints, location, relation to other applications, compliance, performance history, etc. in allocating discretionary grants.

-The quality of training, purpose of training, previous performance of the applicant, financial implications, policy guidelines, and strategic impact of the applications will also be considered in identifying discretionary grant awardees.
+The quality of training, purpose of training, previous performance of the applicant, financial implications, policy guidelines, strategic impact of the applications, and any history of fraud or unethical behaviour will also be considered in identifying discretionary grant awardees.

 All funding applications must demonstrate capacity to successfully implement the proposed project.
-This may include infrastructure, quality training provision, accreditation, human resources, and access to partnerships.
+This may include infrastructure, quality training provision, accreditation, human resources, financial health and access to partnerships.
 EWSETA will perform the necessary due diligence checks to ascertain applicants have the appropriate capacity.
 Applicants will not be awarded if they fail to fully cooperate in the due diligence processes conducted by EWSETA.
-This includes the omission or falsification of any documents and information.
+This includes the omission or falsification of any documents or information.